nervous-inhuman/tplink-tapo-c200-re/README.md

 Turning on Diagnostics in the Tapo app results in a `root` login on `pts/0`

 **TODOs:**
-* Do we need an internet connection to trigger this, can we do the same from local network with internet access ?
+* Do we need an internet connection to trigger this, can we do the same from local network without internet access ?

 ```
 [   58.336000] Erase from 0X40000 to 0X50000: